harelba/serium/README.md

 3. Generalize serialization to other formats

 ## Installation
 no pip install yet.
 Will be done soon.

+To test it, install the dev env.
+See below

 ## Usage Example